CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/manufacturing-order/manufacturing-order-status.md

 # Manufacturing Order Statuses

-Every Manufacturing Order (MO) must have a designated status, which defines the actions that can be performed at each stage of production.
-The status is assigned in the Manufacturing Order header and plays a crucial role in managing production workflows.
+Each Manufacturing Order (MO) is assigned a status that defines what actions can be performed at different stages of production.
+The status, managed from the Manufacturing Order header, is critical for controlling and tracking production workflows.

     ![Statuses](./media/manufacturing-order-statuses/statuses.webp)